NI show 'clinical and ruthless' edge

 Furness alleviated any nerves on four minutes and from there it was an onslaught, with Rebecca McKenna, Simone Magill, Lauren Wade and Kristy McGuinness joining in the seven-goal fun before the break.

-Even towards the end, with three points already on the plane home back to Belfast, the pressing and intensity led to two strikes in injury-time - a fourth for Magill and Rebecca Holloway's maiden NI goal.
+Even towards the end, with three points already on the plane home back to Belfast, the pressing and intensity led to two strikes in injury-time - a fourth for Magill and Rebecca Holloway's maiden international goal.

 It could have been even better if Furness converted her second penalty attempt, or if Marissa Callaghan and Wade's efforts dipped under the bar instead of onto it.
 If the tempo didn't naturally drop then, in all honesty, it could have been closer to 20.